-3. Estimating the prevalence of toxoplasmosis
+3 Estimating the prevalence of toxoplasmosis

-Consider again the prevalence study of Toxoplasma gondii discussed in Section 1.
-A uniform prior density on the interval [0, 1] (equivalent to a beta(1, 1) density) was considered appropriate for $\theta$ , since there had been no recent or representative data from Quebec, and expert opinion varied widely.
+Consider again the prevalence study of Toxoplasma gondii discussed in the introduction.
+A Uniform prior density on the interval [0,1] (equivalent to a Beta(1,1) density) was considered appropriate for $\theta$ , since there had been no recent or representative data from Quebec, and expert opinion varied widely.
 If we fix s = 65/68 = 0.955 and c = 22/22 = 1, then a sample size of 309 is adequate to attain 95% average coverage for intervals of width w = 0.1.
-The ACC ensures the desired coverage only on average, and so provides a sample size that is less than those given by either equation (1) or equation (3).
-This is because $\theta = 0.5$ is the most conservative value leading to the smallest coverage probability, whereas the ACC averages coverage probabilities over prevalence values across the interval [0, 1].
-A conservative Bayesian criterion (see Joseph et al. (1997)) that ensures the desired coverage over all data which may arise in this case will provide a sample size estimate that is similar to that produced by equation (3).
+The ACC ensures the desired coverage only on average, and so provides a sample size that is less than those given by either (1) or (3).
+This is because $\theta = 0.5$ is the most conservative value leading to the smallest coverage probability, while the ACC averages coverage probabilities over prevalence values across the interval [0,1].
+A conservative Bayesian criterion (see Joseph, du Berger and Bélisle 1997) that ensures the desired coverage over all data which may arise in this case will provide a sample size estimate similar to that produced by (3).

-Owing to the conjugacy of the beta family of densities with the binomial likelihood function, the j and k prior parameter values from a beta density (see Section 2.2) can be considered as equivalent to a previously observed number of successes and failures respectively.
-See Gelman et al. (1995), p.
-40. Therefore, from Wilson and Ware (1991), reasonable prior densities for the sensitivity and specificity of this test may be $S \sim beta(65.1, 3.1)$ and $C \sim beta(22.1, 0.1)$ respectively.
-These arise from disturbing each count in the observed data by the equivalent of a tenth of an extra observation, avoiding the beta(22, 0) density, which is degenerate.
-By the algorithm of Section 2, a sample size of approximately 580 is needed for the average posterior coverage probability of CIs of width 0.1 to be at least 0.95.
-Therefore, taking into account even the relatively small uncertainties about the values of S and C leads to a substantially larger sample size, compared with any of the other methods that ignore this source of uncertainty.
+Owing to the conjugacy of the Beta family of densities with the binomial likelihood function, the j and k prior parameter values from a Beta density (see Section 2.2) can be considered as equivalent to a previously observed number of successes and failures, respectively.
+See, Gelman et al (1995, page 40).
+Therefore, from Wilson and Ware (1991), reasonable prior densities for the sensitivity and specificity of this test may be $S \sim Beta(65.1, 3.1)$ and $C \sim Beta(22.1, 0.1)$ , respectively.
+These arise from disturbing each count in the observed data by the equivalent of one-tenth of an extra observation, avoiding the Beta(22, 0) density, which is degenerate.
+By the algorithm of Section 2, a sample size of approximately 580 is needed for the average posterior coverage probability of credible intervals of width 0.1 to be at least 0.95.
+Therefore, taking into account even the relatively small uncertainties about the values of S and C leads to a substantially larger sample size, compared to any of the other methods that ignore this source of uncertainty.

 Accurately determining what is known about the test properties is crucial, as the final sample sizes (and reported prevalence estimates) can greatly depend on this exercise.
-For example, suppose that $S \sim \text{beta}(66, 4)$ and $C \sim \text{beta}(23, 1)$ were used instead of the prior densities given above.
-These would also be a reasonable choice, since they arise from updating initial uniform prior densities with the data that were available at the time of the study.
+For example, suppose that $S \sim Beta(66, 4)$ and $C \sim Beta(23, 1)$ were used instead of the prior densities given above.
+These would also be a reasonable choice, since they arise from updating initial uniform prior densities with the data available at the time of the study.
 For w = 0.1, and again assuming a uniform prior density for $\theta$ , we computed the average coverage probability for values of n ranging from 100 to 2000 with increments of 100, and with Monte Carlo size of k = 1000.